sebastianotronto/sebastiano.tronto.net/src/blog/2022-06-12-shell-ide-sed/shell-ide-sed.md

-# The UNIX shell as an IDE: lookup stuff sed
+# The UNIX shell as an IDE: look stuff up sed

 Recently I have been working on [nissy](https://nissy.tronto.net), my Rubik's cube solver written in C. It is a faily large project for me,